hashicorp/packer/website/source/docs/templates/user-variables.html.markdown

 ---
 description: |
-    User variables allow your templates to be further configured with variables from the command-line, environmental variables, or files.
+    User variables allow your templates to be further configured with variables from the command-line, environment variables, or files.
 This lets you parameterize your templates so that you can keep secret tokens, environment-specific data, and other types of information out of your templates.
 This maximizes the portability and shareability of the template.